 Snowdon - Llanberis Path Route

-This 9.6 mile mountain bike route starts in Llanberis, in Snowdonia, and climbs the Llanberis Path to the summit of Snowdon before returning down the same track.
-Before attempting this, or any of the other Snowdon routes, remember even though it is covered in tourists Snowdon is a big mountain, don’t be lulled into a false sense of security.
-The majority of the riding is made up of steep, bouldery trials that will test your riding skills to the limit.
-The percentages on what is ridable are based on a very fit rider comfortable with Scottish level black runs.
-Whichever route you choose there will be a certain amount of hike-a-biking, so you must be happy with pushing and carrying your bike.
+This 9.6 mile mountain bike route starts in Llanberis, in Snowdonia, North Wales.
+It climbs the Llanberis Path to the summit of Snowdon before returning down the same track.
+Before attempting this, or any of my other Snowdon routes, remember that Snowdon is a big mountain, don’t let the tourists and café lull you into a false sense of security.
+The majority of the riding is made up of steep, rocky trials that will test your riding skills to the limit.
+Whichever route you choose there will be a certain amount of hike-a-biking, so you must be happy with pushing and/or carrying your bike.

 Snowdon Voluntary Cycling Agreement

 During the summer months Snowdon is very busy with walkers and tourists.
-To avoid accidents and incidents with cyclists a voluntary agreement has been agreed, limiting the times bikes are allowed on Snowdon.
+To avoid accidents and incidents with cyclists a voluntary agreement has been put in place, limiting the times bikes are allowed on Snowdon.
 To avoid an outright ban please adhere to the times of this agreement - available here.

 1. Start from the main car park, next to the Electric Mountain visitor centre, in Llanberis (GR580601).
 At the exit of the car park turn left onto the main road and ride past the Electric Mountain visitor centre on the left.
-Continue following the road straight on, past the Snowdon Mountain Railway at the far side of Llanberis, then climb to a mini roundabout junction just after (GR583596).
-Turn right and follow the lane past the line of houses on the left to a junction with a lane on the right.
-Go straight on past the end of the houses then across a cattle grid for the first climb where the road becomes very steep.
-At the top of the very steep incline go past Pen-y-Ceunant tea house on the left.
-After the tea house continue climbing the lane to a gate where the lane turns right.
+Continue following the road straight on, past the Snowdon Mountain Railway on the far side of Llanberis, then climb to a mini roundabout just after (GR583596).
+Turn right and follow the lane, past a line of houses on the left, to a junction with a lane on the right.
+Go straight on, then at the end of the houses cross the cattle grid that marks the start of a very steep road climb.
+At about half way the lane bears left after which the lane continues climbing very steeply to the Pen-y-Ceunant tea house at the top, on the left.
+After the tea house continue ahead up the much easier incline to a gate where the lane turns right.
 Once through the gate follow the lane right up a short, steep climb to the signposted junction with the start of the Llanberis Path on the left (GR581589).

 2. Turn left and follow the trail through a gate then up a few rocky sections that give a good indication of what is to come.
-What follows is a very challenging mixture of boulders, loose scree and the occasional bit of flatter rocky hardpack.
-There are some sections that are always a push, mainly in the top third, but in good conditions the trail is about 50-70% ridable (depending on how good you are at climbing).
+What follows is a very challenging mixture of loose rocks, slab steps, boulder cobbles, and some flatter rocky hardpack.
+Some sections are always a push/carry, mainly in the top third, but in good conditions the trail is about 50-70% ridable (depending on how good you are at climbing).
 The bonus though is when it gets too much you can rest and take in the awesome scenery.
-If it's open the Halfway House is a great place to stop for a cup of tea and a cake on the way up.
+When it's open the Halfway House is a great place to stop for a cup of tea and a cake on the way up.
 Continue following the Llanberis Path ahead all the way to the summit (GR610544).